 How to Use CBD for Sleep

-You can take CBD in different ways to enhance your sleep.
-The three most common, effective options are to apply it under the tongue (CBD oil), ingest it (as capsules, edibles, or beverages), or vape it.
+You’ll find there are various types of CBD oil products for sale.
+The three most common, effective options are to apply it under the tongue (CBD drops), ingest it (as capsules, edibles, or beverages), or vape it.

 CBD oil starts to work about 10-30 minutes after you take it, so it’s best to use it about 30 minutes before you’re going to sleep.
 Its effects last for about 4-6 hours, which means it’ll stay active for most of the time you’re in bed.